 Judging by the puggaree on this soldier’s lemon squeezer hat, this soldier has transferred to Ordnance from one of the New Zealand Infantry Battalions and quite possibly retains his parent unit’s collar badges.
 Unfortunately, the quality of the picture doesn’t provide enough detail to identify the group with any certainty.

 - Was this an officially endorsed dress embellishment to identify individuals employed in Ordnance roles, possibly with the endorsement of the British Ordnance establishment in Egypt?

 - Was it just a case of an individual employed in an Ordnance role using the renowned Kiwi initiative and acquiring an AOC badge to show that he was Ordnance?

-- Was it just an ASC soldier, displaying an AOC badge he had just swapped as a keepsake? (by all accounts a thriving trade causing a shortage of badges)
+- Was it just an ASC soldier displaying an AOC badge he had just swapped as a keepsake?
+(A thriving trade caused a shortage of badges)

-Until further photographic evidence or written documentation is discovered, this picture raises more questions than answers, but this photo does provide a start point for later research to unravel this cap badge mystery.
-I have seen some examples this badge with the letters “NZ” affixed on top of the shield, are these modified badges part of the same story?
+Until further photographic evidence or written documentation is discovered, this picture raises more questions than answers, but this photo does provide a starting point for later research to unravel this cap badge mystery.
+I have seen some examples of this badge with the letters “NZ” affixed on top of the shield.
+Are these modified badges part of the same story?

-Eventually, the NZAOC in the NZEF would adopt its own badge either in 1916/1917 and on the creation of the Home Service NZAOC in 1917 the adoption of their own badge.
-Use of both badges would evolve several times into the 1955 pattern that would serve the RNZAOC until 1996.
+Eventually, the NZAOC in the NZEF adopted its own badge either in 1916/1917 and on the creation of the Home Service NZAOC in 1917, the adoption of its own badge.
+The use of both badges evolved several times into the 1955 pattern that served the RNZAOC until 1996.

 Copyright © Robert McKie 2017